 This year the main annual pensions increase will be 2.4%, this will be applied with effect from Monday 6 April 2020.
 This is in line with the increase in the RPI for the 12 months up to September 2019.

 If you built up pension in the Scheme between 6 April 1978 and 5 April 1997, you may have a Guaranteed Minimum Pension (GMP) element to your pension, which is increased at a different rate.

 You’re paid on the 15th of the month.
 If your payment date lands on a weekend or a bank holiday, you’ll be paid on the previous working day.

 Payslips and P60s

-We only provide a payslip if your monthly payment changes by more than £1.01 or if your tax code changes.
+We will send a payslip only if your monthly payment changes by more than £1.01 or if your tax code changes.

-We send you a copy of your P60 in April each year.
-It details your total pension payments and tax for the previous tax year.
+We will send you a copy of your P60 in April each year.

 You can also view your personal tax account by registering on the HMRC website.

 The National Grid UK Pension Scheme (the ‘Scheme’) was contracted out of the State Earning Related Pension Scheme (SERPS) from 6 April 1978 to 5 April 2002.
 Many pension schemes contracted out of SERPS (which was a top-up to the Basic State Pension).
 As a result, both members and participating employers paid lower National Insurance contributions.
 In exchange, the Scheme took on responsibility for paying the equivalent ‘top-up’ pension you would have earned through SERPS.

 If you had contracted-out service in the Scheme between 6 April 1978 and 5 April 1997, this part of your pension is called GMP.
 GMP is the guaranteed minimum pension the Scheme has to provide to you if you had contracted-out membership during this period, once you reach GMP age.
 GMP age is not necessarily the same as the Scheme’s Normal Retirement Age – it is age 65 for men and 60 for women.